tronghieu220403/Wikipedia-DBPedia-Crawler-VietnamHistory/README.md

 │   │   │   └── delete.txt                      # delete invalid entities
 │   │   │   └── ...
 │   ├── Statistical.java                    # used for statistics on scratched data.
+├── statistic.json                 	    # statistics on the number of entities collected
 ```

 Result
 ------

-I processed and retrieved **8760** entities related to Vietnamese history out of a total of **more than 400,000** entities that have been scratched.
+I processed and retrieved **8735** entities related to Vietnamese history out of a total of **more than 400,000** entities that have been scratched.

 Contributors to this project
 ----------------------------

 Sincere thanks to:

-- [Chử Minh Hà](https://github.com/Nov17th) for filtering and reporting non-Vietnamese data that cannot be processed by computers.
 - [Nguyễn Quốc Trung](https://github.com/ravenpwn) for contributing data by scraping the tables in Wikipedia for processing in the WikiTableData method.
+- [Chử Minh Hà](https://github.com/Nov17th) for filtering and reporting a lot of non-Vietnamese entities that cannot be processed by computers.

 VS Code for Java
 ------------